jakobniinja/quarkus-friutmix/README.md

 22/7 - Fruit is now getting validate every request 22/7 - TODO: map validation and duplicate key error to status code with short and sweet desc 23/7 - TODO: decline on user create fruit with existing name in database

+23/7 - done: decline on user create fruit with existing name in database
 ```